 - Your intended Use

 If you are a piano teacher, the obvious choice will be the traditional piano.
+Piano lessons will teach you to read and play notes in each hand while a keyboard lesson will only teach you to read the right hand or melody notes as the left-hand plays simple block or 1-finger chords.
 For a studio musician who lives in a home studio may need a high-end digital keyboard for his work.

-A beginner who just started attending piano classes will need to ask himself, how long he intend to play the instrument.
+A beginner who just started attending piano classes will need to ask himself, how long he intended to play the instrument.

 These two instruments serve the same purpose.
 But one must decide properly and keep in mind all the factors discussed above.
+Overall, it boils down to personal choice.
+The keyboard is for you if you want to enjoy different rhythms and sounds.
+A piano is for you if you know you can push yourself to the limits.
 Feel free to contact us today to help you make the better choice.